nyorain/vil/docs/features.md

 - VK_NV_cooperative_matrix

-Extensions that just add SPIR-V features shouldn't be a problem in general as long as SPIRV-Tools and spirv_reflect support it.
+Extensions that just add SPIR-V features shouldn't be a problem in general as long as SPIRV-Tools supports it.
 For instance:
 - VK_KHR_ray_query
 - VK_KHR_workgroup_memory_explicit_layout